landiisotta/behavioral_phenotyping/README.md

 # Behavioral phenotyping project

-Behavioral data embeddings for the stratification of individuals with neurodevelopmenta conditions.
+Behavioral data embeddings for the stratification of individuals with neurodevelopmental conditions.

 ### Abstract

 > Paper abstract here

-Application to data of individuals with Autism Spectrum Condition (ASC) from the laboratory of Observation, Diagnosis and Education (ODFLab).
+Application to data from individuals with Autism Spectrum Condition (ASC) from the laboratory of Observation, Diagnosis and Education (ODFLab).

 ### Technical Requirements